 Festival lineup (2019): James Blake, Chromatics, Flume, The Comet Is Coming, slowthai

-Normally the top spot of these lists is reserved for your more traditional, open air and multi-genre music festivals that boast lineups of world-beating bands.
-But in this instance, it's the innovation, impeccable curation and forward-thinking attitude of Turin's experimental electronic music festival that earns it the accolade of being number one.
+Generally speaking it's the more traditional, open air and multi-genre music festivals that boast lineups of world-beating bands that can lay claim to being the best a country has to offer.
+But in this instance, it's the innovation, impeccable curation and forward-thinking attitude of Turin's experimental electronic and alternative music festival that arguably earns it the accolade of being number one.